 If you have good cause to believe that your child is in imminent physical or emotional danger because of the actions of the other parent, you can seek an emergency motion to restriction parenting time to protect your child.
-As these situations are often complex and can have long-lasting effects, it is important to work with a qualified fathers rights lawyer such as Samera Habib to ensure your child is protected.
-A strong and compassionate attorney, Samera will take swift action to fight for your child's best interest.
-She can help guide you through each step of the process to ensure you make informed decisions regarding yours and your child's welfare.
+As these situations are often complex and can have long-lasting effects, it is important to work with a qualified fathers rights lawyer such as the team at The Dadvocates to ensure your child is protected.
+One of our strong and compassionate attorneys will take swift action to fight for your child's best interest.
+We can help guide you through each step of the process to ensure you make informed decisions regarding yours and your child's welfare.
 If you believe your child is in danger, contact our Denver, Colorado law firm as soon as possible so we can begin working on your case.

 What Are Emergency Restrictions?